openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

 .. code-block:: typescript
    :linenos:

-    // a.d.sts
+    // a.d.ets
     export declare @interface VersionAnno{version: number} // initialization is missing

-    // a.sts
+    // a.ets
     export @interface VersionAnno{version: number = 1}

 An ambient declaration can be imported and used exactly the same way as a regular annotation.